Top Affordable 55+ Communities in Eastern Pennsylvania

-Thanks to its three major urban areas (Philadelphia, Allentown, and Reading), retirement-friendly taxes, and a low cost of living, Eastern Pennsylvania is fast becoming a retirement destination for active adults.
-This is only part of the picture, though, as this region offers many other benefits for baby boomers and their families.
+Thanks to its three major urban areas (Philadelphia, Allentown, and Reading), retirement-friendly taxes, and a low cost of living, Eastern Pennsylvania is a popular retirement destination.
+But this is only part of the picture—this region offers many other benefits, including affordable 55+ communities in PA.

-There is a wealth of outdoor attractions here, offering options for skiing, hiking, fishing, boating, bicycling, and more.
+There’s a wealth of outdoor attractions here, offering skiing, hiking, fishing, boating, bicycling, and more.
 Allentown stands out for having more parks than any other U.S. city of the same size.
 The Pocono Mountains are known throughout the entire state for its ski resorts, camping, and other attractions.
-If you are a golfer, Golf Digest picked two Eastern Pennsylvania golf courses as the top in the state, Merion Golf Club and Aronimink.
+If you’re a golfer, two Eastern Pennsylvania golf courses are the top in the state: Merion Golf Club and Aronimink.

-No matter which of these areas you gravitate to, there are many affordable homes for sale in Eastern Pennsylvania and retirement communities that you’d want to live in.
+No matter which of these areas you gravitate to, there are many affordable homes for sale in Eastern Pennsylvania.
+Let’s explore some affordable 55+ communities that might be perfect for you.

 The Village at Upstream Farm – Easton, PA